Educator workshops are offered regularly throughout the year on a variety of topics.

 Ready to tap your peer coaching potential?

-This five-day, intensive national training provides educators with research-based tools for developing a collaborative culture that fosters professional learning and raises student achievement.
+This five-day national training provides educators with research-based tools for developing a collaborative culture that fosters professional learning and raises student achievement.
 New Coaches Training offers an opportunity to master the fundamentals of CFG coaching by experiencing them firsthand, as part of a cohort of like-minded professionals from across the country.

 By the end of the workshop, participants will: